It’s no secret that we love STEAM in our classrooms.

-National STEAM Day is November 8 – and it’s no secret that we love STEAM in our Primrose classrooms!
-STEAM concepts (science, technology, engineering, art and mathematics) are important for your child’s future success in school, life and in the workforce.
-While these concepts may sound complex for little ones, children under the age of 5 can begin to learn basic STEAM skills in fun and simple ways, building a foundation that will benefit them for years to come.
+STEAM concepts (science, technology, engineering, art and mathematics) are important for your child’s success in school, life and the workforce.
+While these concepts may sound complex for little ones, children under age 5 can begin to learn basic STEAM skills in fun and simple ways, building a foundation that will benefit them for years to come.

-“When play is connected to problem solving, children begin to work more collaboratively with their friends and develop a deeper understanding of concepts,” said Dr. Sandra Linder, co-author of the Primrose Balanced Learning curriculum.
+“When play is connected to problem-solving, children begin to work more collaboratively with their friends and develop a deeper understanding of concepts,” says Dr. Sandra Linder, co-author of the Primrose® Balanced Learning curriculum.

 Here are examples from some of our classrooms of how children in each age group learn and practice STEAM skills (which can also be easily implemented at home!):

-- Kindergarten: Kindergarteners learn about all aspects of STEAM during a unit on methods of transportation.
-They make a chart of types of land transportation and their different uses.
-They play with variety of wheeled vehicles and ramps of different lengths and widths and discuss which vehicles go faster and why.
+- Kindergarten: Kindergartners learn about all aspects of STEAM during a unit on transportation.
+They make a chart of types of land transportation and their uses.
+They play with a variety of wheeled vehicles and ramps of different lengths and widths and discuss which vehicles go faster and why.
 They then practice drawing trains and discuss how vehicles work.

 - Pre-Kindergarten: Pre-K students dive deeper into science connections by reading books like “Kitten’s First Full Moon” by Kevin Henkes and observing pictures of the night sky.
 They paint watercolor pictures of the night sky and even practice their nightly routine of preparing to go to sleep, which helps connect the new concepts back to everyday life.

-- Toddlers: Students in our Toddler classrooms explore how communities are built as they create buildings, roads and entire towns with cardboard tubes, cups, toys and more!
-They sing songs like “How do you Build?” and “Blocks in the Tower” as they learn more about technology, math and engineering throughout the unit.
+- Toddlers: Students in our toddler classrooms explore how communities are built as they create buildings, roads and towns with cardboard tubes, cups, toys and more.
+They sing songs like “How Do You Build?” and “Blocks in the Tower” as they learn more about technology, math and engineering throughout the unit.

-STEAM skills are not only simple to nurture in your child, they’re useful for years to come.
-Get more inspiration from these ideas for STEAM discovery at home.
+STEAM skills are not only simple to nurture in your child, but they’re also useful for years to come.
+For more STEAM inspiration, check out these resources: